syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Chart-Types.md

 ### Change the cardinal spline tension

-To change cardinal spline tension, you can use the [`cardinalSplineTension`](../api/ejchart#members:series-cardinalsplinetension) property in the series.The default value of cardinalSplineTension is **0.5**.Its value ranges from 0 to 1.
+To change cardinal spline tension, you can use the [`cardinalSplineTension`](../api/ejchart#members:series-cardinalsplinetension) property in the series.
+The default value of cardinalSplineTension is **0.5**.
+Its value ranges from 0 to 1.

 {% highlight cshtml %}